-Second, in Tables 9b-c, the probabilities of drawing from each of the normals (q_1, q_2, q_3) are estimated under an ordinal probit framework.
-Specifically, the probability that a trial i draws its effect size from the first (lowest) normal is $P(X'i\beta + \varepsilon < \theta_1)$, where X_i is a $k \times 1$ vector of trial characteristics, such as being in the Academic Journals sample. β is a $k \times 1$ vector of coefficients, and the error ε follows a standard normal distribution.
-The probability that a trial i draws its effect size from the second (middle) normal is $P(\theta_1 \le X'i\beta + \varepsilon < \theta_2)$, and the probability of drawing from the third (highest) normal is $P(\theta_3 \le X'i\beta + \varepsilon)$.
-The thresholds θ_1, θ_2 and the coefficient vector β are jointly estimated.
+Second, in Tables A9b-c, the probabilities of drawing from each of the normals (q_1, q_2, q_3) are estimated under an ordinal probit framework.
+Specifically, the probability that a trial i draws its effect size from the first (lowest) normal is $P(X_i'\eta + \varepsilon < \theta_1)$, where X_i is a $k \times 1$ vector of trial characteristics, such as being in the Academic Journals sample. η is a $k \times 1$ vector of coefficients, and the error ε follows a standard normal distribution.
+The probability that a trial i draws its effect size from the second (middle) normal is $P(\theta_1 \leq X_i'\eta + \varepsilon < \theta_2)$, and the probability of drawing from the third (highest) normal is $P(\theta_3 \leq X_i'\eta + \varepsilon)$.
+The thresholds θ_1, θ_2 and the coefficient vector η are jointly estimated.

-Similar to our benchmark estimates of Panel B in Table 5, we estimate in Table A9b a high degree of selective publication $\gamma{AJ} = 0.07$ (s.e.
-0.06) and an ATE for the Academic Journals sample at 2.72 pp. (s.e.=1.06), again suggesting a somewhat larger impact than the Nudge Unit trials.
-In Table A9c we reproduce this result in Column 2 and then further generalize the set of predictors X to include some of the most common categories of nudges for both samples.
-We largely replicate qualitatively the findings of Table 4, such as the fact that in-person nudges are more likely to be associated with higher normals, and thus to yield higher effect sizes.
+Similar to our benchmark estimates of Panel B in Table 5, we estimate in Table A9b a high degree of selective publication $\gamma{AJ} = 0.07$ (s.e.=0.06) and an ATE for the Academic Journals sample at 2.75 pp. (s.e.=1.24), again suggesting a somewhat larger impact than the Nudge Unit trials.
+In Table A9c we reproduce this result in Column 2 and then further generalize the set of predictors X to include the most predictive observable categories of nudges for both samples.
+Given the computational demands of the model, we add in Column 3 only the most significant (i.e., with the highest t-stat) medium, policy area, and mechanism as estimated in Column 4 of Table 4, and an indicator for whether the control group receives any communication.
+Column 4 expands the parsimonious set of controls in Column 3 to include the two most significant groups per category.
+In either case, we largely replicate qualitatively the findings of Table 4, such as the fact that in-person and choice design nudges are more likely to draw higher effect sizes.

-A.8 Additional Meta-analysis models (without selective publication)
+A.8 Additional Meta-analysis models (without selective publication correction)